TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

 ### Sex for One Night vs. Love for The Lifetime

 And that does not apply only framework, I've seen very good programmer moving from PHP to PHP Framework, from PHP to Python, from Python to Javascript...
-It's a way, but has some trade-offs.
+It's a way but has some trade-offs.

-**If you have new partner every 2 years, how well do you think you'll get to know them?** Same goes with frameworks.
+**If you have a new partner every 2 years, how well do you think you'll get to know them?** Same goes for frameworks (or any field, really).

 ## The Best PHP Framework based on My Experience